PolyArch/arm-workshop/index.md

 </table>

 # Goals:
 Broadly our goal is to bring together researchers doing work across DSLs, compilers, architecture, and accelerator communities.
+We hope to spark interest in some open cross-cutting questions, for example:

 * What is the nature of the key applications (incl. algorithms, and datastructures) looking forward over the next decade?
 * What are the compute, memory, interconnect, bandwidth, scaling etc. requirements?